2mol/loser-hack/README.md

 ## Testemonials:

-(these may or may not be borrowed from elsewhere, which is why the names are most definitely made up.
-Or _are_ they?)
+(these may or may not be borrowed from elsewhere, which is why the names are most definitely made up.)

 > Tolles Event!
 Genau an solchen Veranstaltungen können wichtige Entdeckungen für die Zukunft gemacht werden.
 Zwei Daumen hoch
 > \- Bob